altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 ~The really expensive brand only douches drove~
-~He always wondered what the appeal was - now was his turn~ ~He should check that Martha was listening - that she found somewhere safe~ ~He accessed the back of the mind - searching - only to not find her~ *He nodded to himself*
+~He always wondered what the appeal was - now was his turn~ ~He should check that Martha was listening - that she found somewhere safe~ ~He accessed the back of the mind, the link - searching - only to not find her~ *He nodded to himself*
 ~He did not know how she hid from the ping~
 ~But that she was clearly holding back~